What Are Ozempic And Wegovy? All The Celebrities Who Have Spoken About Them

 — Patti Stanger (@pattistanger) September 23, 2022

-Stanger also spoke with The Wall Street Journal later on about a story about the prescription drug.
+Stanger also spoke with The Wall Street Journal later on a story about the prescription drug.

 “This is the Hollywood drug.
 It’s nationwide.
 I have friends in Miami, I have friends in New York who are doing it,” she said.